Fauna Monitoring in The Peruvian Amazon,

 - Set up and check camera traps for mammal activity

-- Monitor mammal and parrot claylick usage
+- Monitor mammal and parrot claylick usage (if necessary)

-- Enter the data in our database
+- Enter the data into a database

 You will gain field work experience in tropical forest conservation and sustainable development.